Groups of symplectic involutions on symplectic varieties of Kummer type and their fixed loci: A -polarized example: Isolated points

-In \cite[Corollary~5(2)]{HigherEn}, the authors show that the group of automorphisms of $K_{n-1}(A)$ over $\C$ that act trivially on $H^2(K_{n-1}(A),\Z)$ is isomorphic to $\Z/2\Z \ltimes (\Z/n\Z)^4$, generated by $\iota$ and translation by elements of $A[n]$.
-In fact, this group of automorphisms is isomorphic to $\Z/2\Z \ltimes (\Z/n\Z)^4$ for any hyperk\"ahler variety of $\Kum_{n-1}$-type, since it is a deformation invariant \cite[Theorem~2.1]{HasTsc}.
-Moreover, when $\dim X=4$ this group contains all of the symplectic involutions \cite[Theorem~7.5(i)]{KapferMenet}.
+is isomorphic to $\Z/2\Z \ltimes (\Z/n\Z)^4$, generated by $\iota$ and translation by elements of $A[n]$.
+In fact, this group of automorphisms is isomorphic to $\Z/2\Z \ltimes (\Z/n\Z)^4$ for any hyperk\"ahler variety $X$ of $\Kum_{n-1}$-type, since it is a deformation invariant \cite[Thm.~2.1]{HasTsc}.
+Moreover, when $\dim X=4$, $\ker \nu$ contains all of the symplectic involutions \cite[Thm.~7.5(i)]{KapferMenet}.
+Markman identifies a subgroup $\Gamma_v\cong (\Z/n\Z)^4$ of $\ker \nu$ when $X=K_A(v)$ as coming from the kernel of $\phi$ defined below \cite[\S10.1]{MaKummers}.
+In this section, we give an explicit description of $\ker \nu$ for $K_{A}(v)_{\bar{k}}$ when we are in the more general Setting~\ref{defKv} and $k$ is arbitrary; this will allow us to understand the action of the Galois group on the fixed-point loci of the involutions in $\ker \nu$.

-We would like to have an explicit description of these automorphisms for $K_A(v)$ when we are in Setting~\ref{defKv}.
-To do this, in Section~\ref{sec:automorphisms}, we identify which automorphisms of $M_A(v)$ given by translation and tensoring by a degree 0 line bundle restrict to automorphisms of $K_A(v)$ and show they form a group isomorphic to $(\Z/n\Z)^4$.
-In Section~\ref{sec:symplectic}, we show that when $K_A(v)$ is the fiber over a point of $\Pic^l(A)\times \Pic^m(\hat{A})$ which is fixed by $\iota^*$, these automorphisms and their compositions with $\iota^*$ are symplectic and act trivially on $H^2(K_A(v),\Z)$.
-We also identify which are symplectic involutions on $K_A(v)$.
-In Section~\ref{sec:fixedloci}, we prove some preliminary results about the fixed loci of the symplectic involutions, which will be used in Section~\ref{sec:midcohomology} to study the middle cohomology of $K_A(v)$.
+In Section~\ref{sec:automorphisms}, we identify which automorphisms of $M_A(v)$ given by translation and tensoring by a degree 0 line bundle restrict to automorphisms of $K_A(v)$ and show they form a group isomorphic to $(\Z/n\Z)^4$.
+We also identify the group of such automorphisms when $v$ is not primitive.
+The other automorphism needed to generate $\ker \nu$ is $\iota^*$ when $K_A(v)$ is the Albanese fiber over symmetric line bundles; in Section~\ref{sec:alt_iota}, we produce an involution $\kappa$ to replace $\iota^*$ in the more general setting.
+We then study the fixed loci of the compositions of $\kappa$ with the automorphisms produced in Section~\ref{sec:automorphisms}.
+In Section~\ref{sec:symplectic}, we show that these compositions are symplectic and act trivially on $H^2(K_A(v),\Z)$.